Frankly My Dear

 ★★★★☆

 DirectX+HLSL/Graphics/Compute All-in-One offers a compelling take on DirectX, though not without flaws.
-While the treatment of Programming is excellent, I found the sections on Ray Tracing less convincing.
-The author makes some bold claims about GPU Computing that aren't always fully supported.
-That said, the book's strengths in discussing Ray Tracing more than compensate for any weaknesses.
-Readers looking for GPU Computing will find much to appreciate here, even if not every argument lands perfectly.
+While the treatment of Computer Graphics is excellent, I found the sections on Compute Shaders less convincing.
+The author makes some bold claims about Graphics Pipeline that aren't always fully supported.
+That said, the book's strengths in discussing Shader Development more than compensate for any weaknesses.
+Readers looking for Rendering will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on Computer Graphics, if not the definitive work.

 ★★★★★